 Diversity, equity, inclusion, and belonging (DEIB) in the workplace

-Lauren Collins is a Capital One Behavioral Health Program Coordinator, as well as the Diversity, Equity, Inclusion, and Belonging Program Manager at Premise Health (Sonic Boom’s parent company).
-She’s a licensed clinical social worker and a certified Daring Way facilitator.
-We caught up with Lauren to learn how to integrate more DEIB programs and dialogue into any work environment.
+Lauren Collins is the Diversity, Equity, Inclusion, and Belonging Director at Premise Health.
+She’s a licensed clinical social worker and a certified Daring Way facilitator, which is based on the research of Dr. Brené Brown.
+Sonic Boom Wellness is a Premise Health company — we caught up with Lauren to ask her many questions about how to integrate more DEIB programs and dialogue into any work environment.

 DEIB in the workplace